projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 Then install {{site.prodname}} for network policy only after the cluster is up and ready.

 The geeky details of what you'll get:
-{% include geek-details.html details='Policy:Calico,IPAM:Azure,CNI:Azure,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}
+{% include geek-details.html details='Policy:Calico,IPAM:AWS,CNI:AWS,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}

 ##### Kubespray